jarrettv/Mini-V/docs/BuildGuide.md

   <img width="600" src="../images/16_z1_rail.jpg">
 </p>

-* Use M3x20 (2) for lower screws, leave loose
+* Use M3x20 (2) for lower screws of the Z1 motor mount, leave loose
 * Measure 135mm to center of rear screw from both side extrusions
-* Use M3x6 (1) and leave it loose too, you need to slide side to side to finalize the fit
+* Use M3x6 (1) on the back and leave it loose too, you need to slide side to side to finalize the fit
 * Install the E3EZ mount to the low voltage ebay mount using M3x8 (2)

 <p align="center">
   <img width="600" src="../images/17_main_board_mount.jpg">
 </p>

 * Install the mid panels now help get the alignment of Z1
   * Except for the very bottom, the Z Rail Mounts should flex to allow you to pop in the mid panel